Margot Robbie, Jenna Ortega and More Best Dressed Stars at the 2023 Golden Globes - E! Online

 Case in point?
 Golden Globe nominee Daisy Edgar-Jones dazzled in a sexy black corset dress that featured intricate lace embroidery at the bodice, a sequined silhouette and a tiered ruffled skirt.

-Wednesday's Jenna Ortega wowed in an extremely cutout gown with dramatic bell sleeves, while Margot Robbie channeled her inner Barbie in a sparkly blush-colored Chanel dress with diamond embellishments.
+Wednesday's Jenna Ortega wowed in an extremely cutout Gucci gown with dramatic bell sleeves, while Margot Robbie channeled her inner Barbie in a sparkly blush-colored Chanel dress with diamond embellishments.

 Want to know who else brought their fashion A-game to the red carpet this year?
 Keep scrolling to see the best dressed stars at the 2023 Golden Globes.